quincy-rs/quincy/README.md

 - [X] MacOS (aarch64)

 ## Installation
-Binaries are currently available for Windows, Linux (x86_64) and macOS (aarch64) for every official release.
+Binaries and installers are available for Windows, Linux (x86_64) and macOS (aarch64) for every official release.

 ### Cargo
 Using cargo, installation of any published version can be done with a simple command: